Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: EXPERIMENTS

 In Fig. \ref{fig:Interaction}, we provide two examples of conversations between users and our Change-Agent, illustrating its adaptability and versatility.
 In the first conversation, our agent showcases its adeptness in understanding user instructions and subsequently carries out tasks such as change mask prediction, change captioning, changed object counting, and mask post-processing.
 This automated approach significantly enhances user efficiency and offers a more intuitive experience in change interpretation.
 In the second conversation, our agent leverages the MCI model to describe the changes in the images, and leverages the rich knowledge inherent in the LLM to provide insightful answers to user queries regarding change causality and future change predictions, aiding in user's decision-making processes.

 Fig. \ref{fig:out_python} presents a specific example to illustrate the executable code generated by the LLM within our Change-Agent.
-When the user requests to perform change detection, display building areas in green, display road areas in blue, and count changed buildings, the LLM efficiently generates executable Python code, demonstrating the agent's versatility and responsiveness to user needs.
+When the user requests to perform change detection, display building areas in green, display road areas in blue, and count changed buildings, the LLM efficiently generates executable Python code, demonstrating the agent's versatility and responsiveness to user needs. {The execution of the code occurs internally within the Change-Agent.
+Users simply need to express their requirements without requiring specialized programming skills, which is a significant advantage of our Change-Agent.}

-Through these interactive capabilities, our Change-Agent serves as a versatile tool for facilitating nuanced and insightful analysis of changes in remote sensing images, fostering seamless communication and collaboration between users and remote sensing expertise.
+Through the interactive capability, our Change-Agent serves as a versatile tool for facilitating nuanced and insightful analysis of changes in remote sensing images, fostering seamless communication and collaboration between users and remote sensing expertise.